Hochopepper/SwordToShield/Character_Creation/Classes/Warrior.md

 ### Frenzy
 As a bonus action or as a reaction to being hit by an attack you may enter a frenzied state of mind.
-While frenzied you are immune to the charmed and frightened effects and you have resistance to bludgeoning, piercing, and slashing damage.
-You also gain advantage on strength checks and saving throws.
+While frenzied you have resistance to bludgeoning, piercing, and slashing damage and gain advantage on strength checks and saving throws.
 The frenzy ends after 1 minute and you suffer a state of exhaustion.
 You are not effected by exaustion while frenzied.

+### Berserk (7th level, Requires Frenzy)
+When you enter frenzy you may expend an three hit dice to gain 1d10 temporary hitpoints and enter a mindless berserking rampage.
+While berserk you have immunity to the frightened and charmed conditions and add a +2 to your melee damage rolls.
+Additionally, if you roll a natural 20 on an attack while berserk the damage of that attack is doubled.
+You exit berserk once your frenzy ends and you gain an additional level of exhaustion.

 ### Unstoppable (9th Level)
 When you are reduced to or below 0 hitpoints you may expend your remaining hit